.jpg)

 Even a Fool Learns to Love is the first title in Sorrento Books’ new series, The Song of A Lifetime, where authors re-evaluate an artist’s life and legacy through the lens of a single song.

-Published 30 January 2026.
-Available to order now at a special pre-publication price — for a limited time only.
+Published 30 April 2026.
+Available to order now at a special pre-publication price.
 Signed by the authors.

 Sorrento Books